orf/gping/readme.md

       --horizontal-margin <HORIZONTAL_MARGIN>
           Horizontal margin around the graph (left and right) [default: 0] -c, --color <color>
           Assign color to a graph entry.
-This option can be defined more than once and the order which the colors are provided will be matched against the hosts or commands passed to gping.
-Hexadecimal RGB color codes are accepted in the form of '#RRGGBB' or the following color names: 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'gray', 'dark-gray', 'light-red', 'light-green', 'light-yellow', 'light-blue', 'light-magenta', 'light-cyan', and 'white'
+This option can be defined more than once as a comma separated string, and the order which the colors are provided will be matched against the hosts or commands passed to gping.
+Hexadecimal RGB color codes are accepted in the form of '#RRGGBB' or the following color names: 'black', 'red', 'green', 'yellow', 'blue', 'magenta','cyan', 'gray', 'dark-gray', 'light-red', 'light-green', 'light-yellow', 'light-blue', 'light-magenta', 'light-cyan', and 'white'
   -h, --help
           Print help information
   -V, --version